-The forced sale of Liverpool FC has chaught a lot of spotlight.
-According to Financiele Dagblad the club was aquired by New England Sports Ventures (NESV) for € 341 mln.
-However, Singaporian Peter Lim had made an offer worth €412 but stepped down as the BoD was clearly not interested in a bid from him.
+The recent forced sale of Liverpool FC has caught the spotlights.
+According to Financiele Dagblad, the club was acquired by New England Sports Ventures (NESV) for € 341m.
+However, Singaporean Peter Lim had made an offer worth €412 but stepped down as the Board of Directors was clearly not interested in a bid from him.

-However, I do believe that there is a lot of hidden value in Juve.
-For a detailled analysis of the clubs current situation I would advise people to read this post on The Swiss Ramble website.
+However, we do believe that there might be hidden value in Juve.
+For a detailed analysis of the clubs current situation, I would advise people to read this post on The Swiss Ramble website.

 More on Juventus